GitauHarrison/notes/02_django/03_templates.md

 {% endblock %}
 ```

 The child template makes use of the keyword `extends` to inherit the base template.
-Its content are then wrapped in the block `content` earlier defined in `base.html`.
+Its content is then wrapped in the block `content` earlier defined in `base.html`.
 Just like it was done for the `for` loop, a block needs to be closed too.
 You can optionally choose to say `{% endblock %}` as seen above, or you can say `{% endblock content %}`.

 # Bootstrap Templates

-[Bootstrap](https://getbootstrap.com/) is a powerful, feature-packed frontend kit that allows us to not only prototype but also to build to production quicky.
-If we navigate to the [Bootstrap documenation](https://getbootstrap.com/docs/5.2/getting-started/introduction/), we can see how to get started.
+[Bootstrap](https://getbootstrap.com/) is a powerful, feature-packed frontend kit that allows us to not only prototype but also to build to production quickly.
+If we navigate to the [Bootstrap documentation](https://getbootstrap.com/docs/5.2/getting-started/introduction/), we can see how to get started.
 We will copy the sample template and use it in our `base.html` file.

 ```html
 <!-- blog/templates/blog/base.html -->